The Two Handed Backhand Lansdorp Finish

 Well, strap yourself in because that’s exactly what I’m going to be revealing to you inside this article.
 Many players often ask me, when’s the best time to use the Lansdorp finish?
 Should it only be used as an approach or passing shot, or are there any other occasions where it can be used effectively?

 It’s much harder to use this finish on a higher ball.
 This is because you would be trying to finish high on a higher ball.
 In this case, you should cover the ball more, and finish across your body instead of higher.

-The Lansdorp Finish On The 2 Handed Backhand For Approach Shots
+The Lansdorp Finish For Approach Shots

 Footwork For The Lansdorp Finish